michelle/gwc/css.md

 CSS should be as pretty and maintainable and style guided as every other programming language.

-Flexible, readable, maintainable.

-There’s a lot of power we’re given in CSS, and it’s oft abused.
+There’s a lot of power we’re given in CSS and the tools we have, and it’s oft abused.

 ## College